Searching complex patterns

 - Click the Search button.

 You can also use the matches drop-down menus to find results that match on some layers and don’t match on other layers.
-An example is given in the TRY IT!
+An example is given in the “Try it!” below using the segment layer and the stress layer to find /u/ without primary stress.

 To find all matches for the segment /u/ that don’t have primary stress:

-- Go to the search page.
+- Go to the Search page.

 - Enter

-into the segment input field.- Select the
+uinto the segment input box.- Select the

 - Click the Search button.